 Looking for the best business class seats on the Qantas Boeing 787-9?
 We've used the official seatmap to reveal the choice picks for solo flyers and couples, in-flight workers and sound sleepers.

-Qantas' Boeing 787 aircraft won't begin flying until October 2017 but with the Dreamliner's first flights soon on sale, business class passengers can shortly begin selecting their seats for the journey ahead.
+Qantas' Boeing 787 aircraft won't begin flying until October 2017 – with international services from Melbourne to Los Angeles kicking off in December and Perth-London from March 2018 – but with the Dreamliner's first flights now on sale, business class passengers can select their seats for the journey ahead.

 The Flying Kangaroo's Boeing 787 Business Suites are largely similar to those found aboard the airline's Airbus A330s but with a few traveller-friendly tweaks.